 By no means the most comfortable of footwear, ski boots do have a reputation that precedes them.
 To be effective, boots need to be tight and secure around the ankle and heel and after a few hours, you will want them off your feet, but they shouldn’t necessarily hurt.
-Make sure you speak to the boot fitter and tell them if you’re experiencing pain.
+Make sure you speak to the boot fitter and tell them if you’re experiencing any pain.

-Skiers and boarders hate each other
+Skiers and boarders dislike each other

 Skiing is for the rich

 This is a reason many give when asked why they’ve never tried skiing.
 Of course, buying designer ski clothes, staying a five-star chalet, and hiring the very best skis will rack up quite a bill, but it doesn’t have to be this way.
 In fact, a ski holiday can be better value than you think.
 Also, borrowing ski clothes and arranging everything in advance will save you money too.

 There’s no cut off age for learning to ski.
 Whether you’re 8 or 80, you’ll be welcomed into a ski-school.
 As long as you’re reasonably fit, ready to listen to the instructor and are willing to learn, you’ll pick it up in no time.
 Many instructors are now specialised in teaching skiers over 50, and with all the new technology and equipment available these days, it’s even easier to hit the slopes.
 If skiing isn’t for you, why not swap the skis for a board and give shredding a go.